Kiran3002/Excel_udf_itus/readme.md

 This project implements a robust and performant system that exposes powerful financial data retrieval capabilities directly within Microsoft Excel via User-Defined Functions (UDFs).
 The system is designed to allow financial analysts to query structured financial index constituent data (including weights, sector, and market capitalization category) using simple, formula-based syntax directly in an Excel cell, simulating a seamless integration experience.

-# 🚀 Project Setup Guide
+#  Project Setup Guide

 Follow these steps to set up and run the project locally.

 ---

-## 🧩 1.
-Clone the Repository
+## 1. Clone the Repository

-First, clone the project from GitHub :
+Clone the project from GitHub :

 ```bash
 git clone https://github.com/Kiran3002/Excel_udf_itus.git